🎞️ View video tutorial: Prescribing medications with variable doses

 8. Complete the prescription as normal, including any Additional Instructions needed to further explain the dosing.
 For example, 1 tablet Mon, Wed, Fri and 2 tablets Tue, Thurs, Sat, Sun.

-9. Complete the prescription by signing and sending the prescription.
+10. Complete the prescription by signing and sending it.
 See Signing prescriptions for more information.

 On the final prescription, the dosage lines are separated by either then or and, to indicate to the pharmacist that these are consecutive or concurrent dosages.